bruno-jose-araujo/MangoHud/README.md

 ./build.sh build package release
 ```

-If you have built MangoHud before and suddenly it fails, you can try cleaning the `build` folder, execute:
+If you have built MinigoHUD before and suddenly it fails, you can try cleaning the `build` folder, execute:

 ```
 ./build.sh clean